Singlish: Vocabulary

-Much of Singlish vocabulary is derived from British English, in addition to many loanwords from Sinitic languages, Malay and Tamil.
+Much of Singlish vocabulary is derived from British English, in addition to many loanwords from Sinitic languages, Malay, and Tamil.
 There has been a rise in American English influence in recent years.

-An instance of a borrowing from Hokkien is kiasu, which means 'frightened of losing out', and is used to indicate behaviour such as queueing overnight to obtain something; and the most common borrowing from Malay is makan, meaning 'to eat'.
+An instance of a borrowing from Hokkien is kiasu, which is a more extreme version of the modern concept of 'frightened of losing out', and is used to indicate extreme behaviour such as queueing overnight to obtain a discount at yet-to-be-opened shop; and the most common borrowing from Malay is makan, meaning 'to eat'.

 In many cases, words of English origin take on the meaning of their Chinese counterparts, resulting in a shift in meaning.
 This is most obvious in such cases as borrow/lend, which are functionally equivalent in Singlish and mapped to the same Hokkien word, 借 (chio), which can mean to lend or to borrow. ('Oi (from Southern Min, although Singaporeans spell it as oi), can borrow me your calculator?'); and send can be used to mean 'accompany someone', as in "Let me send you to the airport", possibly under the influence of the Hokkien word 送 (sang).
-However, the Malay (meng)hantar can also be used to mean both 'send a letter' and 'take children to school', so perhaps both Malay and Chinese have combined to influence the usage of 'send' in Singapore.
+However, the Malay (meng)hantar can also be used to mean both 'send a letter' and 'take children to school'.